gagandeep/Web-Architecture-Evolution/Chapter0.md

  - **Memory**: Mechanical memory from the Z1 and Z2 (64 words, 32 bit)
  - **Power consumption**: (about) 4 kW

-These were incredible machine of its time.
-The memory of Z4 was mechinical in nature i.e. punch tape.
+These were the incredible machine of its time.
+The memory of Z4 was mechanical i.e. punch tape.
 Z3 and Z4 were Turing Complete machines.

-These advancement happened in the era of uncertainity and wars.
-These early computers either used for encryption/decryption of sensity information, accurate attacks to moving targets, scientific calculations by scientist for weapon of mass destruction including Nuclear to defense mechanism, etc.
+These advancements happened in the era of uncertainty and wars.
+These early computers either used for encryption/decryption of sensitive information, accurate attacks to moving targets, scientific calculations by scientists for the weapon of mass destruction including Nuclear to defense mechanism, etc.

 ### 3. Digital Computers
 The *Manchester Baby* was the world's first Stored-program computer.
-It was degined to use *Williams tube* as digital storage device.
+It was designed to use *Williams tube* as a digital storage device.
 Manchester Baby was small and primitive from that era standards also.
-Design of Machester baby led to design of more usable computer Manchester Mark 1.
-Grace Hopper was the first person to develop a Compiler for programming language.
+Design of Machester baby led to the design of more usable computer Manchester Mark 1.
+Grace Hopper was the first person to develop a compiler for programming language.
 In 1947, Transistor was invented.
 It took 7-8 years for transistors to start replacing Vacuum Tubes.
-Compared to vacuum tubes, transistors have many advantages: they are smaller, and require less power than vacuum tubes, so give off less heat.
+Compared to vacuum tubes, transistors have many advantages: they are smaller and require less power than vacuum tubes, so give off less heat.
 This era is called "second generation" of computers.
-The Third Generation of Computers were made possible by Itegrated Circuits.
+The Third Generation of Computers were made possible by Integrated Circuits.
 The first practical ICs were invented by Jack Kilby at Texas Instruments and Robert Noyce at Fairchild Semiconductor.
-This led to explosion in the usage of Commercial and Personal Computers.
+This led to an explosion in the usage of Commercial and Personal Computers.
-The Forth Generation of Computers were made though Microprocessors that we are using till date.
-Microprocessors incorporates the functions of a central processing unit on a single Integrated circuit (IC).
-After the introduction of Microprocessors, they more and more powerful every 2 year. **Moore's law** is the observation that the number of transistors in a dense Integrated circuit doubles about every two years.
+The Fourth Generation of Computers were made though Microprocessors that we are using till date.
+Microprocessors incorporate the functions of a central processing unit on a single Integrated circuit (IC).
+After the introduction of Microprocessors, they more and more powerful every 2 years. **Moore's law** is the observation that the number of transistors in a dense Integrated circuit, doubles about every two years.

 ### 4. Mobile Computers
-With Moore's law, heat and power utilization also increased significately.
+With Moore's law, heat and power utilization also increased significantly.

 ### 5. IoT (Internet of Things) specialized hardware